TrelisResearch/arc-agi-2025/o3-tools/README.md

   [x] Adjust the soft prompt so that it encourages finding an improvement! check that.
 Sometimes there is no attempt to improve when some training grids pass.
 Perhaps try a prompt that encourages generalisation to the other training grids.
   [x] Review prompts for when a training example is solved (at least one, but not all).
   [x] Add a note that if all training examples are solved, then the program is overfitting.
-[ ] Try inputting images of the problem as well as just the problem itself.
+[x] Try inputting images of the problem as well as just the problem itself.
 [ ] Try sampling on improved examples.
 Potentially building a priority list.
+[ ] Get the model to also describe the input grid and the output grid with code (so, return three code blocks), and provide feedback on those too.
 [ ] Build a priority list based on # (or percentage) of training grids solved.
 Ideally you have an id and converstaion history for each candidate incomplete program (so you can reuse LLM cache).

 - SLOW: